Transcatheter Aortic Valve Replacement (TAVR)

 Understanding Transcatheter Aortic Valve Replacement (TAVR)

 Transcatheter aortic valve replacement (TAVR) is a procedure to replace a diseased aortic valve with a new tissue or biologic valve.
-The old heart valve is not removed but acts like an anchor for the new heart valve.
+The old heart valve is not removed but works like an anchor for the new heart valve.
 This procedure is done through small incisions using a long thin tube (catheter), X-rays, and ultrasound.
+Transcatheter aortic valve replacement is also known as transcatheter aortic valve implantation (TAVI).

-The aortic valve controls blood flow from the heart to the body.
+The aortic valve directs blood flow from the heart (left ventricle) into the aorta (large blood vessel) and carries blood to the rest of the body.
 In some people, the valve becomes scarred and stiff and has trouble opening.
 This is a condition called aortic stenosis.
 The heart then has to work harder to push blood through the narrowed heart valve to the rest of the body.
 Over time, the extra work can cause the heart muscle to weaken.
-This may lead to symptoms such as tiredness, shortness of breath, chest pain, and fainting.
+This may lead to symptoms, such as tiredness, shortness of breath, chest pain, and fainting.
 It can lead to heart failure.

 In TAVR, the catheter is usually placed in the femoral artery in your groin.
-Sometimes, the catheter is placed through a small incision in your chest underneath the collarbone or an incision between the ribs.
+Sometimes, the catheter is placed through the axillary artery near your armpit or the carotid artery in your neck.
+Occasionally, the catheter is placed through a small incision in your chest underneath the collarbone or an incision between the ribs.
 The doctor uses the catheter to bring the new valve to your heart.
 The new valve is made of cow or pig heart tissue and is mounted on a metal frame.
 The new valve helps improve blood flow from the heart to the rest of the body.

 Reasons for TAVR